dyga01/lunchbox-ml/DEVELOPMENT.md

 ## TODO LIST

-- connect the files to allow for dev soon
 - how can i integrate mojo project with this cli tool -- > utilize subprocess to run the mojo command

+- ensure that all of the configuration options with simple python work!!

-if inputted model file, i must be able to run the model:
+if inputted model file, i must be able to run the model: flag this stuff!!

 - with just normal python
 - with mojo
 - other config

-train cli command should:

-- run the model and ...
-- report the model output
-- the time to run
-- save the model w training data
-- other metrics???